FBW32/18-PB-conditionals-pt1/README.md

 10. Calculate the difference between a specified number and 19.
 Print double the difference if the specified number is greater than 19.

+11. Make a variable for firstName and age and give each variable values.
+Create an if/else statement to check whether the person's age is less than 13.
+If so, print "firstName is a child".
+If the age is equal to or more than 13 and less than 20, print "firstName is a teenager".
+If the person's age is equal to 20 and less than 30, then print "firstName is a young adult".
+If none of these conditions apply, print "firstName is a adult".

-11. BONUS CHALLENGE: Play around with each of your results, i.e., make sure they are dynamic to different inputs; is there a more efficient way of writing your code?; etc.
+12. BONUS CHALLENGE: Play around with each of your results, i.e., make sure they are dynamic to different inputs; is there a more efficient way of writing your code?; etc.